-This post will teach you how to make thermal, insulated blackout shades to help keep your home warm in the winter and cool in the summer.
+This post will teach you how to make DIY thermal window treatments that provide window insulation and also act as DIY blackout shades.
+They will help keep your home warm in the winter and cool in the summer.
 They are an easy sewing project that can have a big impact on your heating and cooling bills if you don’t have great windows.
-This post also contains affiliate links.
-You can read more about that here.
-Thank you!

 We already have blackout curtains hung on our bedroom (pictured below and here), and they do a good job, but light still does come in through the top and sides of the windows.
 And despite being marketed as insulated curtains, they don’t seem to do much to keep the cold out (though they do a great job of blocking the sun out in the summer).
 Cue my idea to make a thermal, insulated blackout shade that lined the entire window.